Kenyans queue to see body of Moi, country's longest-serving ruler - Journal du Cameroun

 In neighbouring Ethiopia, at the African Union headquarters in Addis Ababa, a brief moment of silence was observed Sunday by visiting leaders and dignitaries before an annual two-day conference got underway.

-Egyptian President Abdel Fatah al-Sisi said Africa “had lost one of its illustrious sons”.
+Egyptian President Abdel Fattah al-Sisi said Africa “had lost one of its illustrious sons”.

-President Uhuru Kenyatta, who on Saturday led the tributes for Moi on the first of his three days in state, remembered “a father of our nation, a champion of Pan-Africanism”.
+President Kenyatta, who on Saturday led the tributes for Moi, remembered “a father of our nation, a champion of Pan-Africanism”.

 In recent years observers had criticised the apparent rehabilitation of Moi as the elderly former president often received visits from Kenyatta, his opposition rival Raila Odinga and other politicians, seeking his blessing ahead of elections.